Finite-temperature avalanches in 2D disordered Ising models: Cluster simulation of the Random-Bond Ising Model

 Most studies in this context make some further simplifying assumptions.
 For example, the analysis is performed only at $T=0$, or fully connected spin networks (mean-field model) are considered \cite{82Hemmen,95Vives,07Nogueira,Janke}.
 When short range interactions are taken into account, a typical model is the $\pm J$ model, which has antiferromagnetic bonds $-J$ with probability $p$, and ferromagnetic bonds $+J$ with probability $1-p$.
 On a square lattice, when $p$ exceeds a critical value $p_c$, it is expected to observe a transition from a ferromagnetic to a spin-glass phase \cite{94Vives,07Nogueira}.

 We want to study the evolution of the system \eqref{eq:Hamiltonian} when the external field $B$ is slowly changed.
 For every step of the external field we record the dynamics of the magnetic domains' reversal.
-As a result we will find that at sufficiently high disorder $R$, magnetization avalanches emerge, with an intensity obeying a power-law distribution which spans several order of magnitudes.
+As a result we will find that at sufficiently high disorder $R$, magnetization avalanches emerge, with an intensity obeying a power-law distribution which spans over several orders of magnitude.

 In order to monitor the intensity of the magnetization avalanches, the Wolff cluster algorithm emerges as the natural choice for the simulations, as it allows the domain formation, and promotes the reversal of domains possibly of any size, which is at the basis of the physical intuition behind the Barkhausen effect.
 Indeed, the cluster algorithm by construction generates magnetic domains and avoids the critical slowing down typically observed in single-spin-flip algorithms.
-It is, however, necessary to adapt the algorithm to account for both the external magnetic field and the possible presence of antiferromagnetic bonds.
+The cluster algorithm must be however suitably adapted to account for the presence of a variable external field and the possible presence of antiferromagnetic bonds.
+First of all, and since the cluster algorithm is non-local \cite{98jan,18seth}, extra care must be taken in the presence of variable external fields, as we are allowed to trust the predictions of the Cluster algorithm only in configurations of (quasi-)equilibrium.
+This impacts the choice of the speed at which the driving field can be varied, and in particular implies that the driving field variation must be sufficiently slow.
 The magnetic field is taken into account by introducing a ghost-spin $s_0$ \cite{67Griffiths,89Wang}, which is assumed to be connected to all the other $N$ spins in the lattice.
 It takes the sign of the external field so that the Hamiltonian can be rewritten as

 where we remark that in the final expression the indices $i,j$ range between $0$ (the ghost spin) and $N$, and

 The possible presence of antiferromagnetic bonds will be dealt within the point~\eqref{antiferro} described below.